 10 – Prepare for the Next Storm

-When everything works out, just as I said it would, it’s time to think about how you can prepare for the next storm.
-It’s not a matter of if there will be another storm, it’s a matter of when.
+When everything works out, just as it always does, it’s time to think about how you can prepare for the next storm.
+It’s not a matter of if there will be another storm, but when.

-This is also a great time to think about what you learned.
+This is also a great time to think about what you learned from this experience.
 Is it possible that your behavior helped create the situation?
 How can you learn and grow from the way things went down?
-There are probably some lessons to be found.
+There are surely some powerful lessons to be found.

 Job loss is no doubt one of the scariest experiences of our adult lives.
 But like so many who have gone before you, I know that it’s possible to come out the other side better and stronger.